Impeachment witness Vindman to leave National Security Council after Trump acquittal

 “Congressman, because this is America.
 This is the country I have served and defended, that all of my brothers have served.
 And here, right matters," Vindman said.
 "I knew I was assuming a lot of risks.
 [My father] deeply worried about [my testimony].
 Because in his context, it was the ultimate risk."

-Fox News' David Aaro and the Associated Press contributed to the report
+Fox News' Chad Pergram, David Aaro and the Associated Press contributed to the report